 Keeping Pets Safe from Coyotes and Wild Animals

-The hot, dry summer isn’t tough on just dogs and cats.
-Wild animals like coyotes and other predators grow desperate with their natural water and food sources diminishing.
+In suburban areas like Katy, Richmond, and Fulshear, wild animals like coyotes and other predators grow desperate with their natural water and food sources diminishing.
 To survive they will sometimes turn to easy prey – your pets.

-Keep your pets safe and discourage wild predators from hanging around your home by following these simple tips:
+Keep your pets safe and discourage wild predators from visiting your home by following these tips:

-- NEVER leave pet cats or small dogs outside at night unless they are in a roofed kennel with an animal-proof lock.
+- NEVER leave pet cats or dogs outside at night, period.

 - Make sure your trash containers are closed or put away in a garage or shed so coyotes, raccoons, and possums cannot get to the garbage.